mohmmedh1/Security-and-Risk-Management/README.md

 This e-Portfolio demonstrates my applied learning throughout the *Security Risk Management* module, showing how I integrated **ISO 31000**, **NIST SP 800-30**, **ISO/IEC 27005**, and **GDPR** frameworks with **quantitative risk-modelling techniques** to strengthen information-security governance within my workplace.

 The artefacts evidence both theoretical understanding and professional application through seminars, workshops, case studies, and quantitative exercises.
-Full details of all artefacts and learning evidence are provided in the [**Evidence Table – Security Risk Management**](EvidenceTable.md).

 ---